ralf-boltshauser/filesfly/README.md

 ## 💡 Ideas

-- [ ] Add a "download" command to download a file from S3
 - [ ] Add a "list" command to list all files in a bucket, with simple filters and sorting
 - [ ] Add a "search" command to search for files in a bucket